KhiopsML/khiops-doc/docs/tutorials/kdic_multi_table.md

 The selection of training examples is an important step in data management, enabling the scope of the analysis to be defined.
 In the case of multi-table data, this step can become complex, requiring laborious manual work and coding.
 Here again, dictionaries offer an effective alternative, and greatly facilitate versioning.

 The following example shows the selection of a particular marketing segment consisting of housewives under 50 who have used the VOD service at least 10 times.
-This selection criterion is complex so it is written on several lines:
+As this selection criterion is complex, it is written on several lines:

 - **line 1:** selection of customers < 50 years old
 - **line 2:** selection of women